RichardMills-SL/portfolioSiteSCSS/README.md

 # portfolioSiteSCSS
 Portfolio Website by Brad Traversey on O'Reilly

+Has been completed and deployed through Netlify to legbodyportfolio.com

 Need to use npm to install 'node-sass' on terminal in VS Code, or standard Mac, Linux Terminal or Windows Command Prompt

 <h2>Commands for node sass:</h2>